hiroyasuakada/UnrealEgo/README.md

 If you only want to try our implementation, please download **UnrealEgo impl 01 ~ 03** (~1TB).

+**We are currently converting the dataset into zip format to avoid some issue about donwloading on Google Drive.**

 ### Structure

 Please merge the **UnrealEgo dataset (01 ~ 06, impl 01 ~ 03)** into a single **UnrealEgoData** folder as below.